 The West Boylston Water District was established in 1939 at which time one well was installed on Lee Street and a 460,000-gallon water storage tank (Tank #1) was constructed off Lawrence Street.
 Over time, the District constructed three additional wells on Lee Street.
-In 1956, the District added the Oakdale Well and a 500,000-gallon capacity storage tank off Beaman Street.
+In 1956, the District added Oakdale Well and a 500,000-gallon capacity storage tank off Beaman Street.
 In the 1970's, the Pleasant Valley Well was added off Temple Street.
-A one million-gallon capacity storage tank off Stockwell Road and a 1.2 million-gallon capacity storage tank off Lawrence Street were added in 1965 and 1978, respectively.
+A one-million-gallon capacity storage tank off Stockwell Road and a 1.2-million-gallon capacity storage tank off Lawrence Street were added in 1965 and 1978, respectively.
 Currently, the District utilizes only one of the four Lee Street wells, the other three were abandoned due to high levels of iron.
-In 2022 the new Pleasant Valley well provided more than half of the District's water at 65%.
-While the Lee St well provided 29% and the Oakdale well provided 7%.
-The new well at Pleasant Valley replaced the retired well and is providing a better quality and quantity of water.
-The retired well remains as an emergency back up water source for the residents of West Boylston.
-The Oakdale Well was cleaned and piped to the new Treatment Facility and will go online in January of 2023.
+In 2024 the Pleasant Valley well provided 14% of the District's water, the Lee St well provided 43% and the Oakdale well provided 43%.
+The new well at Pleasant Valley replaced the retired well and is providing better quality and quantity of water.
+The retired well remains as an emergency backup water source for the residents of West Boylston.
+The Oakdale Well was cleaned and piped to the new Oakdale Water Treatment Facility which went online in January of 2023.

-2022 Accomplishments
+2024 Accomplishments